Azure/azure-sdk/docs/policies/reviewprocess.md

 * Send a batch of events (again, part of the scenario)
 * Create a page blob (it's not used by enough of the user base)

-### How-To Guides
+### Quickstart Samples

-Samples demonstrating common how-tos:
+Prototype samples demonstrating common how-tos:

 * Create a new resource
 * Read the resource